 UTC (Coordinated Universal Time) +5.5 hours.
 Chennai does not have Daylight Saving Time.

 Chennai has a population of over 8 million people, making it India's fourth largest city after Mumbai, Delhi, and Kolkata.

 Chennai has a hot and humid climate, with summer temperatures in late May and early June often reaching an extreme 38–42 degrees Celsius (100–107 degrees Fahrenheit).
 The city receives most of its rainfall during the northeast monsoon, from mid September to mid December, and heavy rains can be a problem.
 The temperature decreases to an average of 24 degrees Celsius (75 Fahrenheit) during winter, from November to February, but doesn't drop below 20 degrees Celsius (68 Fahrenheit).

 Chennai Airport Information:

 Three wheeled auto rickshaws offer the easiest way of getting around but unfortunately fares are relatively expensive and rarely charged as per the meter.
 Foreigners are invariably quoted excessively high rates (often more than double) and should be prepared to negotiate hard before the journey.
+Note: Chennai's Auto Rickshaw Revolution and new options for travel by autos.
 The taxis in Chennai are known as "call taxis".
 These are private cabs that need to be phoned in advance and cannot be hailed from the street.
 It's a good idea to hire one of these taxis to go sightseeing, as attractions are very spread out.
 Buses are cheap and cover most of the city.
 There's the local train service as well.